edwinlee/domain-checker/README.md

 # Installation

-1. Replace the username and password witn your own in the domain.js file
+1. Replace the username and password with your own in the domain.js file

 2. Run "node ./src/app.js"